-Although you've spent several hours strolling through the National Gallery in London, you're not ready for the inspiration to end.
-You make your way to the gift shop, tucked near the main exit, and rifle through prints, picture books and postcards.
-As you spin the postcard turnstile display near the windows, you realize it's started to rain.
-It's not really a surprise (it is London in January, after all), but you're still taken aback.
+Although you've spent hours strolling through London's National Gallery, you're not ready for the inspiration to end.
+You head to the gift shop.
+As you spin the postcard display near the windows, you see it's raining.
+It's not really a surprise (it is London in January), but you're still taken aback.
 You left your umbrella at home.

-Just then, you spy a large canister sporting several different umbrella styles, including some that appear to be a re-creation of your favorite painting by Claude Monet, "Woman with a Parasol."
-You rush over and deploy one of the umbrellas just to be sure.
-The crowded shop goes quiet, save for some offended gasps and the clerk insisting you shouldn't open an umbrella indoors.
+Just then, you spy a canister of umbrellas, including some inspired by your favorite Monet painting, "Woman with a Parasol."
+You rush over and deploy one of the umbrellas.
+The shop goes quiet.
+You wonder, "Is opening an umbrella inside bad luck?"
+Superstition says it is.
 But why?